-Today, we have a wealth of knowledge about each God and Goddess in Greek history because of the many mythological stories left behind.
+Today, we have a wealth of knowledge about each deity in Greek history because of the many mythological stories left behind.

-Each one represents some object, Earthly or theoretical, which has a meaning for what that God or Goddess represents.
+Each one represents some object, earthly or theoretical, which has a meaning for what that deity represents.

-Each one also has a story, or multiple stories, that are told to warn people of the danger of not following the Gods or instruct them on morals and virtues.
+Each one also has a story, or multiple stories, that are told to tip off people of what might happen if they’re not following the deities or instruct them on morals and virtues.

-Tattoos of Greek God and Goddesses take these meanings with them and then you take them on your skin forever.
+Tattoos of Greek deities take these meanings with them and then you take them on your skin forever.

 Not only do these tattoos look cool, but they may symbolize something that is happening in your life or happened in the past.